Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: The Basics of Einstein- ther gravity

 where $ \partial^ia^{T}_i=0$ is transverse.

-Working in perturbation theory about a fixed background, the perturbed fields are subject to unphysical gauge redundancies parameterized by an infinitesimal vector field $\xi^\mu$ that need to be taken into account.\footnote{This gauge freedom of the second kind \cite{Nakamura:2020pre} arises due to the freedom in choosing the identification of spacetime points between the background manifold and the physical spacetime captured to linear order by a one-parameter family of diffeomorphisms generated by a small vector field $\xi^\mu$ \cite{carroll2019spacetime,Zosso:2024xgy}.} More precisely, physical observables ought to be invariant under the transformations
+Working in perturbation theory about a fixed background, the perturbed fields are subject to unphysical gauge redundancies parametrized by an infinitesimal vector field $\xi^\mu$ that need to be taken into account.\footnote{This gauge freedom of the second kind \cite{Nakamura:2020pre} arises due to the freedom in choosing the identification of spacetime points between the background manifold and the physical spacetime captured to linear order by a one-parameter family of diffeomorphisms generated by a small vector field $\xi^\mu$ \cite{carroll2019spacetime,Zosso:2024xgy}.} More precisely, physical observables ought to be invariant under the transformations

-where an over-dot denotes a derivative with respect to the time coordinate $t$.
-Note that this transformation depends on our choice of defining the \ae{}ther as a vector field rather than a co-vector field, a choice that is to be consistently respected.
+where an overdot denotes a derivative with respect to the time coordinate $t$.
+Note that this transformation depends on our choice of defining the \ae{}ther as a vector field rather than a covector field, a choice that is to be consistently respected.

-However, instead of choosing a particular gauge, as it is customary in most of the literature on E\AE{} gravity, we will define a set of physical variables that are manifestly gauge invariant, rendered possible by the 3+1 SVT decomposition introduced above (see also \cite{Gong:2018cgj}).
+However, instead of choosing a particular gauge, as it is customary in most of the literature on E\AE{} gravity, we will define a set of physical variables that are manifestly gauge-invariant, rendered possible by the 3+1 SVT decomposition introduced above (see also \cite{Gong:2018cgj}).
 This has the advantage that ambiguities in comparing different expressions in different gauges are avoided, and the final results capture all possible gauge choices at once.
 In particular, the determination of the gravitational polarizations of the theory in Sec.~\ref{sSec:GravPol} below will thus considerably gain in clarity.

 The gauge freedom generated by the vector $\xi^\mu$ indicates that only $10$ out of the initial $14$ perturbation field components contain the physical degrees of freedom of the theory.
-Identifying the corresponding gauge invariant variables can be straightforwardly achieved by also decomposing $\xi^{\mu}$ its scalar and vector parts,
+Identifying the corresponding gauge-invariant variables can be straightforwardly achieved by also decomposing $\xi^{\mu}$ its scalar and vector parts,

 where $\partial^i\xi^{T}_{i}=0$, such that the gauge transformations in Eqs.~\eqref{eq:gaugetrM} and \eqref{eq:gaugetrA} become